ankitsumitg/github-user-contributions/README.md

 * Internally, the `github-user-contributions` is running a `python` script that crawls and scrapes the `skyline-contributions` from GitHub users page
 * Everything is happening is asynchronously
 * And `python_build` workflow runs the script and updates the `user contributions`

+## Notes
+* If a user had not made private contributions visible on GitHub profile, then only the `public contributions` will be counted

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg?style=for-the-badge)](https://opensource.org/licenses/MIT)